gdubrasquetd/model-app/README.md

    - Click on the "Train Model" button located on the "Lister" page.
    - This will initiate the training process for the machine learning model.

-4. **Train the Model**:
+4. **Predict from Model**:
-   - Click on the "Train Model" button located on the "List Examples" page.
+   - Click on the "Predict Model" button located on the "Lister" page.
-   - This will update the prediction field on your model.
+   - This will update the prediction field on your trained model.

 ## License